laher/neorg-exec/README.md

 After running a code block with `virtual` rendering, you can use two other subcommands:

 - `materialize` to write the virtual text to the file,
-- or `hide` to delete the virtual text.
+- or `clear` to delete the virtual text.

 ## Planning

+Not really planning as such.
+More of a rambling list.

 ### Some bugs I noticed after importing